fornellas/resonance/README.md

 ### Native build

-The official build relies on `./build.sh`, but in some circunstances (eg: Docker being super slow on Mac) it may be useful to run the build without Docker, which requires manual configuration that is easy to get wrong / be outdated.
+The official build relies on `./build.sh`, but in some circumstances (eg: Docker being super slow on Mac) it may be useful to run the build without Docker, which requires manual configuration that is easy to get wrong / be outdated.

 - [Install Go](https://go.dev/doc/install) (version from `go.mod`).
 - Install [GNU Make](https://www.gnu.org/software/make/).